Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-12-choosing-a-tool-for-blogging.md

 This immediately appealed to me because I’m familiar with GitHub [&#185;](#footnotes), Markdown [&#178;](#footnotes), and I have a longstanding wish to learn more about the docs-as-code [&#179;](#footnotes) mindset.
 GitHub Pages presented an opportunity to dabble with all three.
 Intrigued, I decided to dip my toe in the water and follow the five-step introduction on [pages.github.com](https://pages.github.com/).
 A couple of minutes later, I had my very own website!

+##### Figure 1: The Hello World stub index page:
 ![PNG image illustrating the Hello World stub index page](https://github.com/Sterling-Cooper/Sterling-Cooper.github.io/blob/main/_assets/pages-hello.png?raw=true)

 ## Selecting a Theme

 Encouraged, I ventured a little further down the rabbit hole.
 The next item on my to-do list was to write out a full list of requirements for the site.
 Of course, I completely ignored this step and started giddily playing with the array of pre-built [themes](https://pages.github.com/themes/).

+##### Figure 2: The pre-packaged themes for GitHub Pages:
 ![GIF image illustrating the pre-packaged themes for GitHub Pages](https://github.com/Sterling-Cooper/Sterling-Cooper.github.io/blob/main/_assets/pages-theme.gif?raw=true)

-An unspecified amount of time disappeared before I settled on [Minima](https://github.com/jekyll/minima).
+The lure of unconventional colour schemes is strong!
+Eventually though, the lectures on accessibility, usability, layout, colour and text win out and I settle on [Minima](https://github.com/jekyll/minima).
 As the name suggests, it has a simple, clean, and familiar layout in keeping with other popular technical writing blogs.

 ## Building with Jekyll